abuzafaremon/responsive-image-gallery/README.md

 4. **Setting Feature Image:**
    - Allow users to set a feature image by sorting.
    - Pretend the first image (from the LTR direction) as the featured image
-   - The feature image should be visually distinct from the other images.
+   - The featured image should be visually distinct from the other images.
 5. **User Experience:**
    - Ensure a smooth and responsive user experience.
    - Implement transitions or animations for a polished look and feel.